Carrier Global (NASDAQ:CARR) Upgraded to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Carrier Global (NASDAQ:CARR) from a hold rating to a buy rating in a research note released on Thursday morning, Zacks.com reports.
-Zacks Investment Research currently has $17.00 target price on the stock.
+Carrier Global (NASDAQ:CARR) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
+The firm currently has a $17.00 price target on the stock.
+Zacks Investment Research‘s price target suggests a potential upside of 4.62% from the company’s previous close.

 According to Zacks, “Carrier Global Corporation is a provider of heating, ventilating and air conditioning, refrigeration, fire, security and building automation technologies.
 The company’s brand portfolio includes Carrier, Kidde, Edwards, LenelS2 and Automated Logic.
 Carrier Global Corporation is based in Florida. “

-A number of other research analysts also recently weighed in on CARR.
-Wolfe Research initiated coverage on Carrier Global in a research note on Friday, April 17th.
-They issued a buy rating for the company.
-Morgan Stanley began coverage on Carrier Global in a research note on Sunday, April 19th.
-They issued an equal weight rating and a $17.00 price target for the company.
-Royal Bank of Canada began coverage on Carrier Global in a research note on Tuesday, April 14th.
-They set a sector perform rating and a $15.00 target price for the company.
-Vertical Research began coverage on Carrier Global in a research note on Monday, April 6th.
-They set a hold rating and a $18.00 target price for the company.
-Finally, Cowen began coverage on Carrier Global in a research note on Wednesday.
-They set an outperform rating and a $17.00 target price for the company.
-Six research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The company has an average rating of Hold and a consensus target price of $17.75.
+Several other analysts have also recently issued reports on CARR.
+JPMorgan Chase & Co. initiated coverage on Carrier Global in a research report on Monday, April 20th.
+They set an “overweight” rating and a $20.00 target price for the company.
+Vertical Research initiated coverage on Carrier Global in a research report on Monday, April 6th.
+They set a “hold” rating and a $18.00 target price for the company.
+Barclays initiated coverage on Carrier Global in a research report on Thursday, April 9th.
+They set an “equal weight” rating and a $21.00 target price for the company.
+Royal Bank of Canada initiated coverage on Carrier Global in a research report on Tuesday, April 14th.
+They set a “sector perform” rating and a $15.00 target price for the company.
+Finally, Cowen started coverage on Carrier Global in a research report on Wednesday.
+They set an “outperform” rating and a $17.00 target price for the company.
+Six equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Carrier Global presently has a consensus rating of “Hold” and an average price target of $17.75.

-Large investors have recently added to or reduced their stakes in the stock.
+Large investors have recently bought and sold shares of the company.
 Means Investment CO.
-Inc. acquired a new stake in Carrier Global during the 1st quarter worth approximately $197,000.
-Oliver Luxxe Assets LLC acquired a new stake in Carrier Global during the 1st quarter worth approximately $252,000.
-Perigon Wealth Management LLC acquired a new stake in Carrier Global during the 1st quarter worth approximately $305,000.
-Finally, HNP Capital LLC acquired a new stake in Carrier Global during the 1st quarter worth approximately $826,000.
+Inc. bought a new stake in shares of Carrier Global in the 1st quarter valued at approximately $197,000.
+Oliver Luxxe Assets LLC bought a new stake in shares of Carrier Global in the 1st quarter valued at approximately $252,000.
+Perigon Wealth Management LLC bought a new stake in shares of Carrier Global in the 1st quarter valued at approximately $305,000.
+Finally, HNP Capital LLC bought a new stake in shares of Carrier Global in the 1st quarter valued at approximately $826,000.

 Carrier Global Company Profile